Expert system: Disadvantages

 Another major challenge of expert systems emerges when the size of the knowledge base increases.
 This causes the processing complexity to increase.
 For instance, when an expert system with 100 million rules was envisioned as the ultimate expert system, it became obvious that such system would be too complex and it would face too many computational problems.
 An inference engine would have to be able to process huge numbers of rules to reach a decision.

 How to verify that decision rules are consistent with each other is also a challenge when there are too many rules.
 Usually such problem leads to a satisfiability (SAT) formulation.
 This is a well-known NP-complete problem Boolean satisfiability problem.
 If we assume only binary variables, say n of them, and then the corresponding search space is of size 2$^{n}$.
 Thus, the search space can grow exponentially.

-There are also questions on how to prioritize the use of the rules in order to operate more efficiently, or how to resolve ambiguities (for instance, if there are too many else-if sub-structures within a single rule) and so on.
+There are also questions on how to prioritize the use of the rules to operate more efficiently, or how to resolve ambiguities (for instance, if there are too many else-if sub-structures within one rule) and so on.

 Other problems are related to the overfitting and overgeneralization effects when using known facts and trying to generalize to other cases not described explicitly in the knowledge base.
 Such problems exist with methods that employ machine learning approaches too.

 Another problem related to the knowledge base is how to make updates of its knowledge quickly and effectively.
 Also how to add a new piece of knowledge (i.e., where to add it among many rules) is challenging.
 Modern approaches that rely on machine learning methods are easier in this regard.

 Because of the above challenges, it became clear that new approaches to AI were required instead of rule-based technologies.
 These new approaches are based on the use of machine learning techniques, along with the use of feedback mechanisms.

 The key challenges that expert systems in medicine (if one considers computer-aided diagnostic systems as modern expert systems), and perhaps in other application domains, include issues related to aspects such as: big data, existing regulations, healthcare practice, various algorithmic issues, and system assessment.